Home » Hawaii Crafts » Simple Pineapple Body Scrub Bars

 You know when your skin starts to get dry and rough, it’s time for a good scrub.
 You might be thinking about buying one of those expensive scrubs that everyone raves about at the store or you could just make some yourself!

-Today, I am going to show you how to make a DIY sugar scrub bar using only 5 ingredients: sugar, almond oil, melt and pour soap base, mica powder, and pineapple fragrance oil.
+Today, I am going to show you how to make a DIY sugar scrub bar using only 5 ingredients: sugar, almond oil, melt-and-pour soap base, mica powder, and pineapple fragrance oil.

 If you’re still scrambling to find the perfect gift for your mom, aunties, or friends, this pineapple body scrub is an idea that is both easy and inexpensive.